chenyaomath/chen-yao.github.io/_pages/about.md

 ---

 <div class="text-justify">
-<p> I am a second-year PhD candidate majored in statistics at Boston University.
+<p> I am a second-year PhD candidate from the <a href="https://www.bu.edu/math/">Department of Mathematics and Statistics</a> at <a href="https://www.bu.edu/">Boston University</a>.
 I am fortunate to be advised by Prof. <a href="https://math.bu.edu/people/kspiliop/">Konstantinos Spiliopoulos</a> and Prof. <a href="https://math.bu.edu/people/isaacson/">Samuel Isaacson</a>.
 My research interests encompass mathematical biology, numerical analysis, stochastic processes, partial and ordinary differential equations (PDEs/ODEs), and machine learning. </p>

-<p> Prior to joining Boston University, I received my master's degree in applied mathematics from University of California, San Diego, and my bachelor's degree in applied mathematics from Nankai University, Tianjin, China.
+<p> Prior to joining Boston University, I obtained my master's degree from the <a href="https://math.ucsd.edu/">Department of Mathematics</a> at <a href="https://ucsd.edu/">University of California, San Diego</a>, and my bachelor's degree from the <a href="http://en.math.nankai.edu.cn/">Department of Mathematics</a> at <a href="https://en.nankai.edu.cn/">Nankai University</a>, Tianjin, China.
 I also visited University of California, Berkeley as a visiting student during my undergraduate. </p>
 </div>

 ## Contact
 <strong>Email:</strong> c2yao (at) bu (dot) edu

 <strong>Address</strong> \\
-Department of Mathematics and Statistics, \\
+<a href="https://www.bu.edu/stat/">Department of Mathematics and Statistics</a>, \\
 Boston University, \\
 665 Commonwealth Ave, \\
 Boston, MA 02215.